Codecademy/docs/content/python/concepts/statsmodels/statsmodels.md

 It is widely used in econometrics and other fields such as finance, marketing, and social sciences.

-It provides classes and functions for the estimation of many different statistical models, such as linear regression, generalized linear models, time series analysis, and more.
-It also provides functions for conducting statistical tests, such as hypothesis tests, and for statistical data exploration.
+It supports various models, including linear regression, generalized linear models, time series analysis, and more.

 ## Key Features